diging/virtual-spaces-2.0/.github/pull_request_template.md

 - [ ] I have added test cases where appropriate
 - [ ] I have explained any part of my code/implementation decisions that is not be self-explanatory

+## Please provide a brief description of your ticket
+(you can copy the ticket if it hasn't changed)

+...Put description here...

+## Anything else the reviewer needs to know?

+... describe here ...